CAVERNASTUDIO/MicrosoftToolManager/README.md

 Administrator user interface:<br>Implemented programs batch of Windows default programing with system environment variables, commands CMD, Powershell and Online.

+Precaution: Use in laboratory or control terms of the machine (for more information see Standard ECMA 334 "C# Language Specification").

 ## Version

 | Version | x64 | x86 |